kevynhale/project-mamp-cli/README.md

-## project-mamp-cli
+# project-mamp-cli

 ##Summary
 CLI tool for mac to manage free MAMP projects through the cli.

 ##Installation
 To use these tool you will need to make sure to properly set up your directories.
 Make sure to point the script to the location of the management scripts in MAMP:

- \n 3 #set static files.
+  3 #set static files.
   4 startApache='/Applications/MAMP/bin/startApache.sh'
   5 stopApache='/Applications/MAMP/bin/stopApache.sh'
   6 startMysql='/Applications/MAMP/bin/startMysql.sh'
   7 stopMysql='/Applications/MAMP/bin/stopMysql.sh'
   8 ROOT='/Applications/MAMP/conf/apache/httpd.conf'

 Next, you will need to set up a directory and file to store you project data.
 The project data will simply contain a a list of the project name and directory.